emerconghaile/ava.cr/README.md

 # Ava Aware Crystal Client API

-A client API for Ava Aware written in Crystal
+A client API for Ava Aware written in Crystal.

 ## Installation